February 9, 2016

 Beginning around 2000, Eurasian Collared-Doves have undergone truly impressive population surges across the continent, particularly in the western US.
 Like Cooper’s Hawks, this surge has been well captured by citizen scientists like you (check out the FeederWatch trend graphs for details)!
 Collared-Doves now rival Mourning Doves in the percent of feeder areas visited in the Northwest and Southwest United States.
 White-winged Doves, particularly in the Southeast US, have also increased modestly in abundance over this time.
 What sorts of aggressive interactions take place between these species?
 Does one chase the other away from grain, feeders, and other food sources?
 Will this ultimately influence the abundance of the less aggressive species?
 Do urban hawks focus more of their attacks on one species or another, and does this vary seasonally or regionally?
 Scientists simply don’t have enough information to answer these questions yet.
 A single scientific study would struggle to gather enough information, but as a community eventually we should be able to paint a good picture of how interactions with other species shape these doves’ distributions.

-Use the bird interaction data form to submit your valuable natural history observations.
+Submit your valuable natural history observations when you enter your Project FeederWatch bird counts.
 Don’t forget to read the instructions first!
 And check out this page for more information about what behaviors researchers at the Cornell Lab of Ornithology are currently interested in.